NabilNYMansour/pygreeter/README.md

 # pygreeter
+Greetings User.
-A testing python package that greets using urwid library.
+This is a testing python package that greets using urwid library.